Oz's ties to Turkey attacked in Pennsylvania's Senate race

 Associated Press

-Oz, best known as TV’s Dr. Oz, has rejected any suggestions he is a threat to national security and has accused his opponents, particularly GOP rival David McCormick, of making “bigoted attacks.”
-If elected, Oz would be the nation’s first Muslim senator.
+Oz, best known as TV’s Dr. Oz, has rejected any suggestions he is a threat to national security and accused an opponent, ex-hedge fund CEO David McCormick, of making “bigoted attacks.”
+If elected, Oz would be the nation’s first Muslim senator, although Oz has not campaigned on that milestone.

 Oz, who was born in the United States, holds Turkish citizenship, served in Turkey’s military and voted in its 2018 election, but says he would renounce his dual citizenship in Turkey if he is elected.